Fano fingerprints of Majoranas in Kitaev dimers of superconducting adatoms: Results and discussion

 Fig.\,\ref{Fig3} holds within the Fano limit $x=1$ $(q_{b}=0)$ where the electron tunneling between the STM tips is the dominant process in the system, thus resulting in Fano antiresonances instead of peaks in the transmittance profiles as a function of the Fermi energy.
 Panel (a) first displays the case in which the adatom 1 is decoupled from the adatom 2 represented by the green curve characterized by a dip at $\varepsilon=\varepsilon_{1}=-5$.
-By using finite values for $t$ and $\Delta$ combined with $\varepsilon_{2}=0,$ we can observe the crossover from the regime $t\neq\Delta$ ($t=2$ with $\Delta=4$ for the blue lineshape and $t=4$ with $\Delta=2$ in the case of the curve for the orange color) towards the point $t=\Delta=4,$ where we can clearly realize in the red curve the emergence of a dip with amplitude $\mathcal{T}=1/2,$ which is due to the MF $A$ decoupled from the MF $B$ analogously to the opposite Fano regime of interference ($x=0$ and $q_{b}\rightarrow\infty$) found in Fig.\,\ref{Fig2}(a).
+By using finite values for $t$ and $\Delta$ combined with $\varepsilon_{2}=0,$ we can observe the crossover from the regime $t\neq\Delta$ ($t=2$ with $\Delta=4$ for the blue lineshape and $t=4$ with $\Delta=2$ in the case of the curve for the orange color) towards the point $t=\Delta=4,$ where we can clearly realize in the red curve the emergence of a dip with amplitude $\mathcal{T}=1/2,$ analogously to the opposite Fano regime of interference ($x=0$ and $q_{b}\rightarrow\infty$) found in Fig.\,\ref{Fig2}(a).
 In presence of the potential $\varepsilon_{2}\neq0,$ the zero-bias dip disappears according to the curves with $\varepsilon_{2}=6\Gamma$ (positive potential) and $\varepsilon_{2}=-6\Gamma$ (negative potential) as found in panel (b) of the same figure.
 As in Fig.\,\ref{Fig2}(b) we also report a universality feature in the transmittance profile, which still arises from the condition $\Sigma_{\text{{MFs}}}(\varepsilon_{2})=\Sigma_{\text{{MFs}}}(-\varepsilon_{2})$ apart from the Fano parameter as we can notice in Eq.\,(\ref{eq:MQPself}).
 For $t\neq\Delta$ coincident curves no longer exist and the universal behavior is not verified as pointed out by panels (c) and (d), which have the same set of parameters as in Fig.\,\ref{Fig2}.
-Thereby the transmittance is protected against the Fano effect as well as the symmetric change in the level of the adatom 2.